Rail transport in the Netherlands: Operators

 A common fare system applies nationwide, although operators tend to use separate tariffs.
 Although most trains have first- and second-class compartiments, Keolis Nederland and (sometimes) Arriva have second-class compartments only.
-The Netherlands' largest cargo carrier is DB Schenker; others include ACTS, Crossrail, ERS Railways, Häfen und Güterverkehr Köln, Rail4chem and Veolia Cargo.
+The Netherlands' largest cargo carrier is DB Cargo; others include ACTS, Crossrail, ERS Railways, Häfen und Güterverkehr Köln, Rail4chem and Veolia Cargo.
 The network is maintained by the government-owned ProRail, which is responsible for allocating slots to companies.